Shree-Pai/REACT-FULL-COURSE/React/Readme.md

 reading and storing the value in some variables

-not able to track the updata value od data in react properly, cannot use variable to store or track the value.Should use State
+not able to track the update value od data in react properly, cannot use variable to store or track the value.Should use State
 State:A container to store something, and whose values can be tracked by react, built-in object in React that leads our component to remember value over time. useState is used in state variable and function which will update the state value